 Injectable Antibiotics for Cats: Pros and Cons

 If your cat is in need of antibiotics to combat an illness, your veterinarian might suggest an injectable antibiotic, such as Convenia.
 A quick jab and the remedy is administered.
-But before you agree to this treatment option, consider the pros and cons, outlined below.
+But before you agree to this treatment option, consider the pros and cons, some of which are outlined below.
 It turns out that, while antibiotic injections might certainly be beneficial, there are several reasons why some experts advocate against using them.

 The Pros of Antibiotic Injections for Cats